actahira/Long-non-coding-RNA-praziquantel-exposure/README.md

-## Expression data along life-cycle of *Schistosoma mansoni*
+## Expression data throughout *Schistosoma mansoni* life-cycle

 The data used here is avalaible at [Silveira *et al.*, 2021](https://www.nature.com/articles/s41598-021-96055-7).

-The folder Expression_data are all 4 tables with expression data along life-cycle of the parasite.
+The folder Expression_data are all 4 tables with expression data throughout the parasite life-cycle.

 The script to plot the graphics is available in R-scripts-graphics.Rnw.
 It was built under R-4.1 version.